Antiz96/Linux-Server/Services/Pi-hole.md

 #### Without DHCP

-If you don't plan to use Pi-hole as your DHCP (i.e. you still want to use your router's DHCP), you can run the container this way, only exposing ports for DNS and the web interface:
+If you don't plan to use Pi-hole as your DHCP (e.g. if you already have a dedicated DHCP server, such as [`kea`](https://github.com/Antiz96/Linux-Server/blob/main/Services/Kea.md)), you can run the container this way, only exposing ports for DNS and the web interface:

 *"ServerIP" should be replaced with your IP.*